 - Do not post sensitive personal identifying information (such as social security numbers, student identification numbers, addresses, or birth dates).
 Such information may enable identity theft.

 - Do not post any information about another person that is protected from disclosure by law or professional standards (such as medical information or student education records).
 Check with your program or department to determine whether it has a specific social media usage protocol to ensure compliance with professional and privacy requirements of particular fields or governing/accreditation body.

 E. Respect the University’s Interests

-- Do not post anything that interferes with your work, the University’s educational mission, or the welcoming and diverse environment the University promotes as a distinctively Christian, intentionally urban, and purposefully multicultural institution.
+- Do not post anything that interferes with your work, the University’s educational mission, or the welcoming and diverse environment the University promotes as a Christian, city-centered, and intercultural institution.